-The 1926 Sesquicentennial of American Independence Half Dollar is most often noted for its low relief design, which gives the coins somewhat of an unattractive appearance.
+The 1926 Sesquicentennial of American Independence Half Dollar (Buy on eBay) is most often noted for its low relief design, which gives the coins somewhat of an unattractive appearance.
 This was one of two commemorative coins issued for the 150th anniversary of the signing of the Declaration of Independence.

 The obverse of the coin features the busts of George Washington and Calvin C. Coolidge.
 Th latter was the President at the time of issue and represented the first time that a U.S. President appeared on a coin during his lifetime.
 Inscriptions surrounding read “Liberty”, “United States of America”, and “In God We Trust”.